cmaloney/dcos-docs/_pages/overview/concepts.md

 ### Datacenter operating system
 A new class of operating system that spans all of the machines in a datacenter or cloud and organizes them to act as one big computer.

-### DCOS
+### DC/OS
 The abbreviated form of the Mesosphere Datacenter Operating System.

 ### DC/OS Cluster
 A group of Mesos master and agent nodes.

 ### DC/OS Marathon
-The native Marathon instance that is the “init system” for DCOS.
+The native Marathon instance that is the “init system” for DC/OS.
 It starts and monitors DC/OS applications and services.

 ### DC/OS service
 DC/OS services are Mesosphere-certified applications that are packaged and available from the public <a href="https://github.com/mesosphere/universe">GitHub package repositories</a>.
 Available DC/OS services include Mesosphere-certified Mesos frameworks and other applications.
 A <a href="http://mesos.apache.org/documentation/latest/frameworks/">Mesos framework</a> is the combination of a Mesos scheduler and an optional custom executor.